exitus1/Video-Scripts/website.md

 ## Lightning Network For Scalability

 Decred is the only project other than Bitcoin taking Lighting development seriously for Layer 2 scaling.
 Check out Bison Relay, a P2P uncensorable communications platform prototyperunning on Decred's LN.

+## Quotes

+“Decred's killer feature is good governance, and with good governance, you can have any feature you want” - Chris Burniske & Joel Monegro, Placeholder Ventures

+“If I understand it correctly, #Decred could solve most of #Bitcoin's structural problems.” - Cathie Wood, ARK Invest